๐ŸŒฐ Ohio Eviction Notice Laws

 ๐Ÿ“ Ohio Eviction Notice Types

-Ohio Revised Code Chapter 5321 establishes the notice requirements that landlords must follow before filing for eviction.
-The type of notice and the required notice period depend on the reason for eviction.
+Ohio Revised Code Chapter 5321 establishes the notice requirements landlords must follow before filing for eviction.
 Using the correct notice is critical โ€” serving the wrong notice will result in dismissal of your eviction case.

 ๐Ÿ’ต